erickamabilin/concepts_ds/README.md

 3. Install the required Python packages

 ## Usage Instructions

+### Bloom Filter Implementation and Testing
-1. To run the performance tests on DNA sequences:
+1. To test the the Bloom filter, run:
     ```bash
-    python performance_test.py
+    python test.py
     ```

+### Performance Analysis (HPC)
-2. To run the performance tests on English words:
+To run the performance tests on the HPC, use the provided SLURM job scripts.

+1. For performance tests on DNA sequences:
     ```bash
-    python performance_test_words.py
+    sbatch job_script.slurm
+    ```
+2. For performance tests on English words:
+    ```bash
+    sbatch job_script_words.slurm
     ```